Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 In lesson one we will cover the basics of driving:
 - This is why it's important to have a consistent driving behavior before your first lesson and be driving a minimum of 3-5 days a week.
 You should be comfortable and able to take direction while driving.
 - You should also have a minimum of 15-20 hours of drive time before your first lesson.
+- PLease download any tracking app for yur drive time hours.
+- YOU ARE NOT ALLOWED TO USE YOUR BEHIND THE WHEEL INSTRUCTION TIME AS PART OF YOUR DRIVING HOURS.

 ## Vehicle Controls